Rapid Micronucleus MoA Test

 chromosomal Aberrations like NPBs, NBUDs - OECD TG487, OECD TG473

-Rapid Micronucleus MoA (Mode of action)
+Rapid Micronucleus MoA (Mode of Action)

-(aneugenic effect) in dividing mammalien cells
+apparatur (aneugenic effect) in dividing mammalien cells (primary cells

-genotoxic potential of chemical substances.
+detect the genotoxic potential of chemical substances.

-The ready to use test kit Rapid Micronucleus MoA detects aberrations like micronuclei (MN), nucleoplasmic bridges (NPBs), nuclear buds (NBUDs), aneugens and clastogens according to OECD TG473 or OECD TG487.
+The ready to use test kit Rapid Micronucleus MoA detects directly aberrations like micronuclei (MN), nucleoplasmic bridges (NPBs), nuclear buds (NBUDs), aneugens and clastogens according to OECD TG473 or OECD TG487.

 Nucleoplasmic bridges and nuclear buds have been shown to be a